 - A dedicated “cat shelf” like the one shown here

-- A laundry room or walk-in closet with a cat door installed
+- A utility room or walk-in closet with a cat door installed

 Just make sure your cat-feeding surface is secure in case your dog tests the limits.
 You don’t want a broken door, or a bookshelf toppling over on top of your eager pup!

 As for keeping the cat out of the dog bowl, closed doors are the cheapest and easiest solution.
 Simply feed your dog in a separate room, and don’t open the door until all the food is gone!
 If you don’t have extra doors to close, a raised dog feeder can help keep your cat from getting into the bowl.
 You can also try hand-feeding your dog (doubles as a great training opportunity), or simply feed both species at the same time so they stay busy with their own food.

 At the end of the day, a little bit of kitty kibble won’t hurt your dog, and a bite or two of dog food won’t harm your cat.
 But dogs and cats have different nutritional needs, and neither one should rely on the other’s diet.
 Cats and dogs can live together harmoniously, but their diets just don’t mix.

 We may have an endless stream of informative pet-themed content here at Rover.com but we also have loads of fantastic dog walkers and sitters—many of whom offer dog boarding in your area–so you’re sure to find someone who’ll love to spend quality time with your dog when you need some extra help!